Life of a father

 Without Dad, who would finish that half eaten ice cream, donuts, or hamburger?
 Dad is the ultimate environmentalist helping reduce food waste one meal at a time.

-Dads give purpose to kids and Moms alike.
+Dads give purpose to kids.
 Dads give motivation for others to get better, always looking for ways to set a baseline standard that others can surpass to give them the feeling of success.
 If a Dad was to get up and do all the work, follow all the rules, and always behave, then others would feel inadequate.

 Happy Father’s Day!